Charles Spencer-Churchill, 9th Duke of Marlborough: Marriage settlement and American wealth

+Separation and divorce

-However, Consuelo was far from happy; she recorded many of her problems in her autobiography The Glitter and the Gold.
+Throughout their marriage Consuelo was far from happy; she recorded many of her problems in her autobiography The Glitter and the Gold.
 Consuelo was also unfaithful; her liaisons included her first love, Winthrop Rutherfurd (who was alleged to be the father of her second son, Lord Ivor, since he allegedly bore no resemblance to either the Duke or his brother), and three of her husband's cousins: Hon.
 Freddie Guest (son of Ivor Guest, 1st Baron Wimborne, and Lady Cornelia Spencer-Churchill), Hon.
 Reginald Fellowes (son of William Fellowes, 2nd Baron de Ramsey, and Lady Rosamund Spencer-Churchill) and Charles, Viscount Castlereagh.

 The couple shocked society by separating in 1906.
 In order to facilitate the divorce, Alva Vanderbilt testified that she had coerced her daughter into marrying the Duke.
-The couple were divorced in 1921; the marriage was annulled by the Vatican on 19 August 1926, no doubt facilitated by the Anglican Duke's wish to become a Roman Catholic.
+The couple were divorced in 1921; their marriage obtained a declaration of nullity by the Catholic Church on 19 August 1926, no doubt facilitated by the Anglican Duke's wish to become a Roman Catholic.
 Consuelo subsequently married a Frenchman, Jacques Balsan.
 She died in 1964, having lived to see her son become Duke of Marlborough; she frequently returned to Blenheim, the house she had found uncomfortable and inconvenient when living there.

+Second marriage

 In the late 1890s, the Duke invited to Blenheim Palace Gladys Deacon, another American, who became friends with Consuelo.
 Deacon, the daughter of Edward Parker Deacon, became the Duke's mistress soon after moving into the palace.
 She and Marlborough were married on 25 June 1921 in Paris, shortly after his divorce from Consuelo.

 Later in life the Duke converted to Catholicism in 1927, around which time the couple began drifting apart and Deacon took to keeping a revolver in her bedroom to prevent her husband’s entry.
 He moved out of the palace, and two years later evicted her.
 The couple separated but never divorced.